 All inventories consisted of stem-maps of varying sizes, on which all trees with diameters greater than 11.4 cm were measured.
-In some inventories, heights were measured on only a subset of trees, and so localized non-linear height-diameter models were generated to impute tree height.
+In some inventories, heights were measured on only a subset of trees, and so localized non-linear height-diameter models were generated following a Chapman-Richards model form to impute tree height.
+Uncommon trees were grouped with similar species.
 Some inventories were measured up to five years prior to the LiDAR being acquired over that site.
 In these cases, trees were projected forward in time using the Forest Vegetation Simulator’s Acadian Variant [47].
+Table 2 contains summary statistics of field inventory data.
+Several plots lay entirely within canopy gaps or non-forested wetlands, and so had no trees.
+These were retained to better constrain the models.